nens/threedi-docs/source/a_releasenotes.rst

 Our current API implementation is v1.
 We have decided to move forward to v3 to avoid confusion with models that are sometimes also called v2.
 In these release notes we refer to v1 for current production and v3 for the newly released software.

+Sessions are normally shared between v1 and v3 but since the live site is still in beta we are going to not force this yet on the v3 to give everyone a chance to try out the new beta live site!

 API v3
 ^^^^^^